MEDIGAP HELPLINE

 How can I enroll in a new Medicare plan?

 To enroll or change Medicare Advantage or Prescription Drug Plans, you can contact the preferred plan’s insurance company directly, call 1-800-Medicare (1-800-633-4227) (available 24/7), or visit www.Medicare.Gov and click enroll.
-Additional resources to help you with Medicare.Gov can be found below under 'Medicare.Gov Plan Finder Tool Resources.'
+Additional resources to help you with Medicare.Gov can be found above under 'Medicare.Gov Plan Finder Tool Resources.'

 Where can I get help selecting my coverage?